 "Hummm… Probably not."

-"That guy must not be afraid of height," said Tayima.
+"That guy must not be afraid of heights," said Tayima.

 "That's for sure," agreed Takeru.